 Who are the relevant regulators in Portugal and what are their contact details?

-The Ministry of Foreign Affairs (Directorate-General for External Policy, Directorate for Multilateral Political Organisations, Directorate for European Political Affairs) is responsible for trade sanctions in Portugal.
+Ministry for Foreign Affairs Directorate-General for External Policy, Directorate for Multilateral Political Organisations, Directorate for External Policy and Common Safety

 Largo do Rilvas

-The Ministry of Finance and Public Administration is responsible for financial sanctions in Portugal.
+The Ministry of Finance and Public Administration Office for the Planning, Strategy, Evaluation and International Affairs

 Eversheds Sutherland is the name and brand under which the members of Eversheds Sutherland Limited (Eversheds Sutherland (International) LLP and Eversheds Sutherland (US) LLP) and their respective controlled, managed and affiliated firms and the members of Eversheds Sutherland (Europe) Limited (each an "Eversheds Sutherland Entity" and together the "Eversheds Sutherland Entities") provide legal or other services to clients around the world.
 Eversheds Sutherland Entities are constituted and regulated in accordance with relevant local regulatory and legal requirements and operate in accordance with their locally registered names.
 The use of the name Eversheds Sutherland, is for description purposes only and does not imply that the Eversheds Sutherland Entities are in a partnership or are part of a global LLP.
 The responsibility for the provision of services to the client is defined in the terms of engagement between the instructed firm and the client.